scala/docs.scala-lang/es/tutorials/scala-for-java-programmers.md

 El tipo `Any` el cual es usado arriba es el supertipo de todos los otros tipos en Scala.
 Puede ser visto como una versión más general del tipo `Object` en Java, ya que `Any` también es supertipo de `Int`, `Float`, etc. cosa que no se cumple en Java (`int` por ejemplo es un tipo primitivo).

-To make objects of a class comparable, it is therefore sufficient to define the predicates which test equality and inferiority, and mix in the `Ord` class above.
-As an example, let's define a `Date` class representing dates in the Gregorian calendar.
-Such dates are composed of a day, a month and a year, which we will all represent as integers.
-We therefore start the definition of the `Date` class as follows:

 Para hacer a un objeto de la clase comparable es suficiente definir los predicados que comprueban la igualdad y la inferioridad y mezclar la clase `Ord` de arriba.
 Como un ejemplo, definamos una clase `Fecha` que representa fechas en el calendario gregoriano.

     class Fecha(d: Int, m: Int, a: Int) extends Ord {